Release – C11c/14ID

 (315) 255-1779 or (315) 277-1458

-Currier Plastics Remembers Founder with Dedication of Employee Courtyard
+Remembering Founder with Dedication of Special Employee Courtyard

 Auburn, NY Currier Plastics recently celebrated their company founder by dedicating a newly constructed employee courtyard to Mr. Raymond J. Currier.
 In 1982, Ray Currier started Currier Plastics with a strong belief of treating customers & employees with the upmost of respect and attention.
 This approach ultimately became the foundation of his business model.
 Currier Plastics started with 2 injection molding machines and 3 employees, 2 of which are still with the company to this day.